MrBoydee/Analogue-Pocket-Complete-Core-image-Set/README.md

 # Analogue-Pocket-Complete-Core-image-Set
-Adds logos to the default core art from the update all script.
+Adds logos to the default core art from <a href="https://github.com/spiritualized1997/openFPGA-Platform-Art-Set" target="spiritualized1997">spiritualized1997</a>.

 Shares a small amount of artwork also from  <a href="https://github.com/MegaZXretro/Analogue-Pocket-Custom-Platform-Art" target="MegaZXretro">MegaZXretro</a> and <a href="https://github.com/dyreschlock/pocket-platform-images" target="dyreschlock">dyreschlock</a> both of which are more talented then I am.